19hours/sg-statutes/Acts/Passports Act.md

 but that was not issued by or on behalf of that government or international organisation; or

-(b) to a document that is a foreign travel document that has been altered by a person who is not authorised to alter that document.
+(b) a document that is a foreign travel document that has been altered by a person who is not authorised to alter that document.

 (4) For the purposes of this Act, a person has parental responsibility for a child if, and only if —